LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/User_callable.rst

    Returns the number of recoverable failures reported by the inner stepper (so far).

    :param arkode_mem: pointer to the MRIStep memory block.
-   :param inner_fails: number of slow steps taken in the solver.
+   :param inner_fails: number of failed fast (inner) integrations.

    :retval ARK_SUCCESS: if successful
    :retval ARK_MEM_NULL: if the MRIStep memory was ``NULL``